April 2 - 5, 2025

 Aid Stations:

-There will be 2 fully manned aid stations, one at the Agricenter (Start/Finish) and one at the Tour de Wolf Pavilion at Shelby Farms (TDW).
-Runners will hit the Tour de Wolf Aid Station 3 times during the 33.3-mile loop.
+There will be 2 fully manned aid stations, one at the Hyde Lake Pavilion (Start/Finish) and one at the Tour de Wolf Pavilion at Shelby Farms (TDW).
+Runners will hit the Tour de Wolf Aid Station 2 times during the 33.4-mile loop.
 Aid Stations will have typical ultra race food options as well as soda, water and electrolyte drink.
 Specific aid station offerings will vary, but we will do our best to accommodate all dietary needs.

 There will be covered sleeping areas at both aid stations.
-Runners may also sleep in their vehicles or RVs at the Start/Finish Aid Station.
+Runners may also sleep in their vehicles at any of the Aid Stations.

 Drop bags will be permitted at both aid stations.